flashwing-04/showtime-website-project-archive/content/ws22/bachelor/b6-book-reading-club-applikation/teckstack.md

 {{<section title="Organisation and Communication">}}

-To keep in touch and keep our communication up and running we used a multitude of well known platforms.
+To keep in touch and keep our communication up and running, we used a multitude of well known platforms.

-- Zoom for our monday meetings
+- Zoom for our Monday meetings
-- Teams for our hybrid thursday meetings
+- Teams for our hybrid Thursday meetings
 - WhatsApp for quick questions and coordination
 - Slack for sharing resources and keeping in touch with Diva-E
 - Trello for keeping track of our backlog and our progress on the tickets we wrote